A little less than six months ago, you could finance a home with no money down with few restrictions.

-The reason is because many of the banks and mortgage lenders offering 100% financing were losing money when homeowner after homeowner failed to make the first payment, leaving the bank with the keys and a vacant property.
+The reason is because many of the banks and mortgage lenders offering 100% financing were losing money when homeowner after homeowner failed to make even the first payment, leaving the bank with the keys and a vacant property.

-It seems many homeowners were willing to buy properties with zero down in the hopes of turning a quick profit, but as home prices slid, borrowers simply walked away with little more than a credit ding.
+It appears many homeowners were willing to buy properties with zero down in the hopes of turning a quick profit, but as home prices slid, borrowers simply walked away with little more than a credit ding.

 While it may not be as easy to qualify as its predecessor, the loan program should stick around a bit longer with protections in place for the banks and lenders offering it.

 Just don’t be surprised if the lending environment you were used to just last season is a lot less familiar.